How to improve browser security and privacy in Chrome and other browsers

 Improving browser settings and using a filtered DNS layer does not solve everything, but it can make common web based attacks, misleading prompts, unsafe permissions, and unnecessary exposure less likely during normal browsing.
 That is why browser privacy and browser security deserve to be reviewed together rather than treated as two separate topics.

 The wider importance of browser security becomes clearer when browsers are viewed in their real role.
 They are often the route into email, banking, Microsoft 365, cloud platforms, business portals, support systems, and online documents.
 If a browser session is abused, if an unsafe permission is granted, or if a connected account is exposed, the effect may spread well beyond one page or one device.
 That is one reason why cyber risk is now increasingly understood as an operational and continuity issue rather than only a technical one.
-Recent UK resilience guidance makes the same point clearly: disruption to digital operations is not simply an IT issue, but a business continuity issue.
+UK cyber resilience guidance makes the same broader point: disruption to digital operations is not simply an IT issue, but can become a business continuity issue.

 This also helps explain why browser discipline matters even where nothing appears obviously wrong.
 A weak extension choice, an unsafe prompt approval, an unnecessary permission, or a careless download may interact with real accounts and services that people rely on every day.
 The browser is often the point where those risks meet the user.